rememberSoftwares/yacana/docs/README.md

 * The prompt: It is the task to be solved.
 Use imperative language, be precise, and ask for step-by-step thinking for complex Tasks and expected outputs if needed.
 * The Agent: The agent that will be assigned to this task.
 The agent will be in charge of solving the task.

 ℹ️ Many other parameters can be given to a Task.
 We will see some of them in the following sections of this tutorial.
-But you can already check out the Task class documentation @todo URL
+But you can already check out the Task class documentation. @todo URL

 #### In what way is this disruptive compared to other frameworks?